leggsimon/next/docs/developer-guide/creating-new-apps.md

 ## Ready to deploy:

-- Add a new property to the [config-vars](http://git.svc.ft.com/projects/NEXTPRIVATE/repos/config-vars/browse/models/production.json) data including the enviornment vars your application needs.
+- Add a new property to the [config-vars](http://git.svc.ft.com/projects/NEXTPRIVATE/repos/config-vars/browse/models/production.json) data including the environment vars your application needs.
 	- *Note:* The Sentry ARN and URL must be unique.
 You can create a new app in Sentry [here](https://app.getsentry.com/nextftcom/) to obtain an ARN.
 	- *Note:* We prefer each application to have it's own unique API key.
 Get a new one from the list [here](https://docs.google.com/spreadsheets/d/1y8jZMQUjHh8jyyOXMIedEkw03IRoxUIGy88d58782WY)
 	- Verify your change has deployed before moving on: `curl -I https://ft-next-config-vars.herokuapp.com/app/YOUR_APP_NAME?apiKey=YOUR_API_KEY`
 	- Join the [ft-next-config-vars](https://dashboard.heroku.com/apps/ft-next-config-vars/resources) app in Heroku
-- Create a new application within Heroku correseponding to your apps name:
+- Create a new application within Heroku corresponding to your app's name:
 	- `heroku create YOUR_APP_NAME --region eu --org financial-times`
-	- Test your apps configuration running `nbt configure`
+	- Test your app's configuration running `nbt configure`
 - Configure your Travis CI build via the dashboard:
 	- Go to: https://travis-ci.org/Financial-Times/YOUR_APP_GITHUB_NAME/settings
-	- Click on envinorment variables tab and add the following defaults:
+	- Click on environment variables tab and add the following defaults:
 		- `HEROKU_AUTH_TOKEN`, `GITHUB_AUTH_TOKEN` & `SPLUNK_URL`
 	- Add any application specific env vars your app may need to build.
 - Raise a PR within GitHub for your initial changes and merge.